A discrepancy result for Hilbert modular forms: Introduction

 \end{unmthm}

-This leads to questions about effective versions of the above theorem.
-For example, the discrepancy bound in \eqref{error-Hecke} was extended to Hilbert modular forms in \cite{LLW}.
-The strategy of proof in \cite{LLW} is to use a higher-dimensional variant of the Erd\"{o}s-Turan type of inequality indicated in \eqref{Erdos-Turan}.
-The analogue of the term $G(m)$ in the case of Hilbert modular forms is then estimated with the help of Arthur's trace formula (see \cite[Section 3]{LLW}).

-In the current article, our main goal is to generalize the lower bound in equation \eqref{Discrepancy} to the context of Hilbert cusp forms.
-The proof of \eqref{Discrepancy} follows from an asymptotic formula of Petersson trace formula for the Hecke operators $T_n$ acting on the space $S_k(N)^*$ for a square-free level $N$, and under a certain relationship between $n$ and $k$.
-Thus, a generalization of \eqref{Discrepancy} to Hilbert modular forms necessitates the use of a version of the Petersson trace formula for Hilbert cusp forms.
-This is presented below.
+This leads to questions about the discrepancies $D(\nu_{k,\mathfrak{N}},\mu_{\infty})$.
+In the current article, our main goal is to generalize equation \eqref{Discrepancy} to the context of Hilbert cusp forms.
+The proof of \eqref{Discrepancy} follows from asymptotic estimates for the Petersson trace formula for the Hecke operators $T_n$ acting on the space $S_k(N)^*$ where the level $N$ is square-free, and $n$ lies in a certain range dependent on $k$.
+Thus, the first theorem in this article is an asymptotic version of the Petersson trace formula for Hilbert cusp forms.
+We review some notation before the statement of the theorem.